CybersecurityCybersecurity: 25 Practical Tips to Protect Your Data and Devices

 The good news?
 More than 95% of breaches can be prevented by applying simple security practices.
 This guide gives you 26 actionable tips organized by area that you can start applying right now.
 If you are new to this topic, we recommend reading Cybersecurity Fundamentals first.

-Your password is your first line of defense.
-Yet millions of users still rely on weak passwords that can be guessed in seconds.
+Strong passwords are your first line of defense against unauthorized access.
+Yet millions of users still rely on weak passwords that can be guessed in seconds — and reuse those same passwords across dozens of accounts, turning a single breach into a full account takeover.

 1. Use Long, Complex Passwords